OEM evolved from the City’s Civil Defense program, originally established to prepare for the nuclear dangers of the Cold War.

-In 2002, under Mayor Martin O’Malley, the office was moved from the Department of Public Works into the Fire Department.
-From 2005-2007, Fire Chief William J. Goodwin, Jr. also filled the role of emergency manager for the City.
+In 2002, under Mayor Martin O’Malley, the office was moved from the Department of Public Works into the Fire Department, where it remains to this day.
+From 2005-2007, Fire Chief William J. Goodwin, Jr. also filled the role of an emergency manager for the City.

-Today, MOEM works on preparedness and response for a variety of hazards that can occur in Baltimore.
+Today, OEM works on preparedness and response for a variety of hazards that can occur in Baltimore.

 Coastal and flash flooding, severe storms, power outages, blizzards, hazardous materials incidents, bomb threats, and numerous other incidents that require a multi-agency or multi-jurisdictional response, have occurred in the City in the last five years.
-During these events MOEM works to coordinate resources and make sure that the affected citizens receive all of the help that the City can access.
+During these events, OEM works to coordinate resources and make sure that the affected citizens receive all of the help that the City can access.